 The City has the option to grant additional flexibility for timing when developers partner with an experienced non-profit affordable housing provider.
-At its sole discretion, the City may issue building permits for 75 percent of market rate units within a residential development before issuing building permits for any inclusionary units if the developer is partnering with an experienced non-profit affordable housing provider.
+At its sole discretion, the City may issue building permits for 100 percent of market rate units within a residential development before issuing building permits for any inclusionary units if the developer is partnering with an experienced non-profit affordable housing provider.

 At times, the required affordable housing units may not be equally divisible into the income categories as specified in the Ordinance.
-In this case, the affordability levels are described below:
+In this case, the affordability levels are described in the following table.